AI Bidding Coach

 I have ♠AKJ3 ♥Q87 ♦K42 ♣J95.
 Partner opened 1♥.
 What do I bid?

-Great question!
-With 13 HCP and 4 spades, you have a couple of good options here.
+With 13 HCP and a 4-card spade suit, you have a couple of solid options here.

 Best bid: 1♠ — Show your spades first.
 You have a 4-card suit and enough strength to keep the auction alive.
 This lets partner describe their hand further before you commit.